Ebazhanov/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 #### Q3.
 What is the principal difference between a class and an object?

 - [ ] There is no meaningful difference.
 The terms are used interchangeably.
-- [ ] A dass declares an object's properties.
+- [ ] A class declares an object's properties.
 An object completes the declaration by defining events and methods.
 - [ ] An object is a template for a class.
 - [x] A class describes the design of an object.
 An object is an instance of that design.